idcrook/BiftVector/README.md

 A Swift package for bit vectors (also called bit arrays).

 **This project has not yet had its initial release.**

-See its [GitHub project kanban](https://github.com/idcrook/BiftVector/projects/1) for current progress.
+See [project kanban](https://github.com/idcrook/BiftVector/projects/1) for current progress.
+Take a quick look at [contribution guidelines](https://github.com/idcrook/BiftVector/blob/master/.github/CONTRIBUTING.md).

 ## Examples